Adiaslow/cloth-of-gold-p5/README.md

 - Dynamical systems to model terrain and weather
   - Terrain type modulates effect of still life pattern perks
   - Weather affects terrain change, fire spread, etc.
-- Boarder drawing around player unit clusters
-  - Player unit clusters are defined by the convex hull of the player's units plus a buffer zone
-  - Placement of units inside the buffer zone is allowed by the player
-  - Placement of units outside of the buffer zone is forbidden by the player
 - More complex unit types
   - Aggressive non-player units
   - Defensive non-player units